 5. Travel companies/ websites

 As mentioned above some intermediate company might sell you cheaper tickets than the airline itself.
 It’s not a trap, it’s a deal and buy it right away! 😁 Usually this offer is limited to a certain number of tickets.
 Even if you get forwarded in the end to the airline website they have to give you the price listed on the search engine, if the deal is still available.
-Make sure you check the booking conditions when you book tickets from other companies than the airline itself.
+Make sure you check the booking conditions when you reserve tickets from other companies than the airline itself.
 Is only hand baggage included?
 Do I have to pay extra a for check in luggage?
 What are the cancellation conditions?
 Generally this differ from what the airline has to offer, and you buy the ticket from them so you need to get your ducks in a row with them, not with the airline.

 6. Research in your country